mukherjee07/Active-Learning-for-multicomponent-adsorption-in-a-MOF/README.md

 # Active-Learning-for-gas-mixture-adsorption-prediction #
 ## Files and Folders ##
+`Adsorption isotherm and Error map plots` folder: After Active learning is complete, these plots can be used to visualize the adsorption isotherm and error heat map for the final GP fits.
+All the data files are provided for visualization.

 `P-X` folder: Active learning code for adsorption prediction in P-X phase space for 3 gas mixtures.

 The prior_sample.csv and complete.csv are the prior and ground truth data for the systems.